cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 10. TXnoucne ++;
 11. FileNounce;
 12. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
-13. msg; // "hello world"  { for file tx, set file nounce} // fileAMTroot is also in msg.  msg {optcode, TXcode}
+13. msg = TXJSON; // "hello world"  { for file tx, set file nounce} // fileAMTroot is also in msg.  msg {optcode, TXcode}
 14. signature; //by genesis miner to derive the TAUaddress

 // the File importing to AMT